VictorOkomayin/Instagram-Content-Strategy-Optimization/README.md

 # Key Findings

   ### Post Type Performance:
-  - IG Image posts generate the most impressions and reach, followed by IG Reel and Carousel.
+   - IG Image posts generate the most impressions and reach, though their results are influenced by promotions.
+Reels perform best in terms of engagement metrics, particularly in likes (1.1k), saves (600), and comments (14).
+While IG carousels have higher impressions (27k) and reach (22k) compared to reels, the reels drive more active user engagement.
+It suggests that reels are the most effective content type for organic engagement, while carousels are better for visibility.
   - IG Reels drive the most new follows (47.45%), IG Image (34.65%), and IG Carousel (17.9%) indicating their effectiveness in attracting new audiences.
   ### Optimal Timing:
   - Peak hours for engagement are between 3:00 AM - 9:00 AM and 9:00 PM - 11:00 PM, suggesting our audience is primarily working professionals with limited free time during the day.